nikoferraz/XKCD-Password-Generator/README.md

 - The password is generated using an array containing 58,111 words
 - The user can choose a range of option -- described above.
 - Same template for front-end as with p1

+## Running

+Download and run XAMPP or MAMP and add this project folder to htdocs.